 Establish a capital fund for public schools to help meet rising enrolment growth and infrastructure needs

 Imagine the positive difference if every school was provided with the full funding they need for every child to succeed.
 Imagine every school has more teachers, and support staff, smaller class sizes and additional learning programmes for students.
 Imagine new high-quality classrooms and improved school facilities and equipment.
-Imagine that there was a level playing field, that disadvantage was overcome and that excellence was achieved for all.
+Imagine well-resourced school libraries staffed by qualified library professionals assisting students to gain higher levels of achievement.

 * Understanding the Schooling Resource Standard (SRS)